jetthoughts/jt.github.io/_posts/2012-10-30-netcat-with-ssh-port-forwarding.markdown

 title: Netcat with SSH Port Forwarding
 date: 30-10-2012
 category: tricks
-excerpt: How to get access to the private local service which is available from the local machine.

 ---

 I have encountered a problem with getting access to the private local service which available from the local machine.